-Main objective of the project
+Main objectives of the project

 To allow those in SMEs to become more entrepreneurial the project aims to develop workplace research skills.
-The project has five main objectives:
+The project has five objectives:

 Objective 1: Develop a learning methodology and accredited curriculum to support the development of practice based research skills (intellectual output 1).